bmmpxf/geoserver/doc/en/user/source/rest/api/datastores.rst

 ``/workspaces/<ws>/datastores/<ds>/external[.<extension>]``
 -----------------------------------------------------------

+The three end points above allow a file containing spatial data to be added (via a POST or PUT) into an existing data store, or will create a new data store if it doesn't already exist.

 These three operations upload a file containing spatial data into an existing data store, or will create a new data store if it doesn't already exist.

 The ``file``, ``url``, and ``external`` endpoints are used to specify the method that is used to upload the file.

-* The ``file`` method is used to directly upload a file from a local source.
+* ``file``—Uploads a file from a local source.
 The body of the request is the file itself.
-* The ``url`` method is used to indirectly upload a file from an remote source.
+* ``url``—Uploads a file from an remote source.
 The body of the request is a URL pointing to the file to upload.
 This URL must be visible from the server.
-* The ``external`` method is used to use an existing file on the server.
+* ``external``—Uses an existing file on the server.
 The body of the request is the absolute path to the existing file.

 .. list-table::
    :header-rows: 1